bstollnitz/aml_online_endpoint/README.md

 This project shows how to deploy a Fashion MNIST MLflow model using an online managed endpoint.
 Endpoint 1 demonstrates the simplest scenario, endpoint 2 shows how to wrap the deployment with custom code, endpoint 3 exemplifies "aml_token" authentication, and endpoint 4 contains an example of blue-green deployments.

+## Blog post

+To learn more about the code in this repo, check out the accompanying blog post: https://bea.stollnitz.com/blog/aml-online-endpoint/

 ## Azure setup

 * You need to have an Azure subscription.
 You can get a [free subscription](https://azure.microsoft.com/en-us/free?WT.mc_id=aiml-44166-bstollnitz) to try it out.